Highlights of the Program

 - Exploring how regenerative producers, CPG brands, and retailers can collaborate to replace siloed models with shared value creation

-- Examining what grocers need to confidently source, position, and scale regenerative products for mainstream consumers
+- Defining what grocers need to confidently source, position, and scale regenerative products for mainstream consumers

-- Highlighting real-world examples from independent grocers and emerging brands successfully aligning supply, demand, and trust
+- •Showcasing real-world examples from independent grocers and emerging brands successfully aligning supply, demand, and trust

 11:55 - 12:00